Skip to main content

 3 mentions Positive Neutral Negative

-The gameplay offers an enjoyable single-player experience centered around progressively challenging nonogram puzzles, supported by helpful features like green highlighting for completed rows and columns that enhance playability.
+The gameplay offers an enjoyable single-player experience centered on progressively challenging nonogram puzzles, complemented by a story that motivates progression.
+Helpful features like green highlighting for completed rows and columns enhance the puzzle-solving process.

 • “It's predominantly a single-person project, and it shows, but the overall gameplay is fun, and the story makes a nice excuse to puzzle through a set of progressively trickier nonograms.”